-ACT Test Prep in St. Louis
+ACT Tutoring in St. Louis

 Admission to a highly competitive college has never been more difficult.
 Inundated with thousands of applications, top universities accept less than one in five applicants, and elite universities around one in ten applicants.
 Given the high academic record of their applicant pool, colleges rely on the ACT to filter out the students most likely to succeed on their campus.